We accredit pharmacy education programs in Australia to:

 We recognise that many factors can affect whether a program continues to meet the accreditation standards.
 To help us assess whether your program can remain accredited, you'll need to submit an annual report.
 This report must contain:

-The Accreditation Committee will review your report and provide you with feedback on it.
+The Accreditation Committee will review your report.
 In some cases, it may need to impose further reporting requirements on your accreditation, based on the report.

-In addition to annual reporting, some programs may be required to report against conditions and monitoring requirements that the committee applied.
-The committee will communicate requirements and due dates for this reporting directly to the program provider.
+In addition to annual reporting, some programs will be required to report against conditions and monitoring requirements that the committee applied.
+The committee will communicate requirements and due dates for your program reporting directly to you.

 You'll also need to pay the annual fee.